Manjula85/e-commerce-Manjula/README.md

 # E-commerce website

 ## Purpose
-To create a Notepad where one can store, edit and delete data.
-The project uses express as the server to communicate with the HTML and CSS front-end with the JavaScript and Node.js back-end.
+To create a website to monitor and manupulate store inventory and manage customer information.

 ## Built with
 * JavaScript